Ministry of Culture and Sports of Georgia: History

 The ministry was established in 2010 as a result of restructuring activities within the Georgian government in June 2010.
 The preceding Ministry of Culture, Monuments Protection and Sports was split into two separate government agencies: Ministry of Sport and Youth Affairs and Ministry of Culture and Monument Protection.
-The agency was merged with the Ministry of Education and Science in July 2018.The Ministry of Culture, Sport and Youth was separated from the Ministry of Education and Science and reestablished as a standalone agency in 2021, by the decree of the prime minister.
+The agency was merged with the Ministry of Education and Science in July 2018.
+The Ministry of Culture, Sport and Youth was separated from the Ministry of Education and Science and reestablished as a standalone agency in 2021, by the decree of the prime minister.

 Structure

 The ministry is headed by the minister aided by the first deputy minister in charge of Cultural Heritage Strategy, Organizations Coordination and Permissions, and International Programs and Georgian Culture Popularization departments; and three deputies in charge of Administrative, Events and Regional Coordination and Legal departments.

 Parliament exercises control over the ministry's activities.
 The budget of the ministry in 2010 was GEL 54,977,500 roughly equal to € 21,991,000.
+By 2023, also with an expanded portfolio, the budget of the ministry was GEL 431.23 million, also with a GEL 30.4 million increase over 2022 funding.

+Budget

+The budget of the Ministry of Foreign Affairs in 2023 is GEL 431.23 million (USD 162.4 million), up by GEL 30.4 million (USD 11.4 million) compared to the 2022 state budget.